itsdfish/GoFish.jl/docs/src/example.md

 end
 ```

+## Defining Methods

+The API includes one required method, and four optional methods.
+Simply omit an optional method if you do not intend to use it.

+### Required Method

-The decision logic of the player is written in the method `decide`.
+The decision logic of the player is written in the required method `decide`.
 This method receives the player object, and a set of player ids. `decide` must return a player id and a card value.
 ```julia
 function decide(player::MyPlayer, ids)
     # awesomeness goes here
     return player_id,card_value
 end
 ```

+### Optional Methods

 After the cards are delt, initial setup of the player can be optionally performed in the function `setup!`, which is called once prior to the game begining.
 The arguments for `setup` are the player and player ids.
 ```julia